kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/5-customize-api-errors/index.md

 It is possible to customize the errors that we want to return in case of failure of an API request.

-Kuzzle offers a set of standard errors corresponding to particular situations with customizable messages (e.g. `NotFoundError`,` ForbiddenError`, etc.)
+Kuzzle offers a set of standard errors corresponding to specific situations with customizable messages (e.g. `NotFoundError`,` ForbiddenError`, etc.)

 ## Standard Errors